 - give notice to the company of their intention to participate not later than Thursday 14 May 2020.

 Notice of intention to participate must be given in writing by email to email@example.com or by post to Clavister Holding AB, Sjögatan 6J, 891 60 Örnsköldsvik.
 Please state in the notice the name or company name, personal ID number or company registration number, address and a daytime telephone number.
 The notice procedure set forth above also applies to notice of any assistants who will assist the shareholder at the meeting (a maximum of two).
 See below for information on the processing of personal data.

 In order to participate at the meeting, any shareholder who has their shares registered with a nominee must, through the auspices of the nominee, cause the shares to be registered in their own name so that the shareholder is registered in the shareholder register maintained by Euroclear Sweden AB on Wednesday, 13 May 2020.
 Such registration may be temporary.

 Shareholders who are represented through a proxy must issue a written and dated proxy form.
 Proxy forms are available on the company’s website, www.clavister.com.
 Proxy forms can also be obtained from the company or ordered through the address or email set forth above.
 In the event the proxy has been issued by a legal entity, a certificate of registration or corresponding authorization document, evidencing that the persons who have signed the proxy form are authorized signatories for the legal entity, must be appended to the proxy form.
 The proxy form may not be older than one year unless the validity period is stated in the proxy form, however not more than five years from the date of issuance.
 A copy of the proxy form and any certificate of registration should be sent to the company at the address set forth above in ample time prior to the meeting.

-- Opening of the meeting and election of a chairperson for the meeting
+- Opening of the meeting and election of the chairperson for the meeting

 - Preparation and approval of the voting register